iouthwaite/iouthwaite.github.io/About.md

 **Free Time**

-Follow the wild world of T&F. Recent WR favorites: McLaughlin-Levrone, Chebet, Mahuchikh(2.10!), and Duplantis
+Follow the wild world of Track & Field.
+Recent WR favorites: McLaughlin-Levrone, Chebet, Mahuchikh(2.10!), and Duplantis
 Check out the recently re-opened Prospect Park Zoo
 Run, bike, and drag your friends on hiking trips
-Playtest "The Publish or Perish Game" and avoid that sinking sensation of déjà vu at all costs
+Playtest "The Publish or Perish Game" & avoid sinking sensation of déjà vu

 **Education/Training**